Education Innovation and Research (EIR) Call for Peer Reviewers

-In the inaugural FY 2017 Education Innovation and Research (EIR) grant competition, we seek to support: 1) innovative K-12 education projects that have the potential to serve as models of best practice for increasing student achievement, particularly among high need students; and 2) the expansion (or scaling) of education practices that have evidence of effectiveness.
+In the FY 2018 EIR grant competition, we seek to support: 1) innovative K-12 education projects that have the potential to increase student achievement and attainment, particularly among high-need students; and 2) the expansion (or scaling) of education practices that have evidence of effectiveness.
 In support of this competition, we now seek individuals who can participate in review panels that will help us to select grant award winners, to provide written analysis and scoring of submitted grant applications, and to provide constructive written feedback to applicants.

-- Please also indicate on your resume whether you have previously been a Department of Education reviewer, including serving as a reviewer for the EIR predecessor, the Investing In Innovation (i3) program; whether you have worked on a funded i3 grant project; or whether you have served as a project director or staff person on another recent Department of Education grant.
+- Whether you have previously been a Department of Education peer reviewer, including serving as a peer reviewer for the EIR predecessor, the Investing in Innovation (i3) program; whether you have worked on a funded i3 grant project; or whether you have served as a project director or staff person on another recent Department of Education grant.

-- The reviews will take place over three full consecutive weeks in May or June.
+- The reviews will take place over three full consecutive weeks starting in June and concluding in August.
 If you are selected, you will be contacted to confirm availability for the specific dates.

-- You will be expected: a) to participate in a one-hour orientation webinar; b) to read and review approximately 10-12 full length applications; c) to participate in approximately three-four panel discussion conference calls (each several hours in length); and d) to complete written evaluations of applications based on the selection criteria and e) to make revisions of your reviews based on the panel discussion.
+- You will be expected: a) to participate in a one-hour orientation webinar; b) to read, review, and evaluate approximately 10-12 full length applications; c) to participate in approximately three to four panel discussion conference calls (each several hours in length); and d) to complete written evaluations of applications based on the selection criteria and e) to make revisions of your reviews following the panel discussion.
 All reviews will be submitted in the Department’s online G5 system.

 - Payment will be $200 per application after successful completion of all required tasks.